bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ## Undoing all uncommited changes
 The `HEAD`tag refers to the latest commit on the current branch.
 It represents the current state of the repository.
-If we run **`git checkout HEAD equipment.txt`** we replace the version of the file in our working directory with the version in the latest commit &rarr; This command **undoes any uncommitted changes** to the file, restoring it to its last committed state.
+If we run `git checkout HEAD equipment.txt` we replace the version of the file in our working directory with the version in the latest commit &rarr; This command undoes any uncommitted changesto the file, restoring it to its last committed state.
   * *Unstaged changes are overwritten* &rarr; If you’ve modified the file in your working directory but haven’t staged or committed those changes, this command will discard them.
   * *Staged changes are not affected* &rarr; If the file has changes staged for commit, running the command does not affect the staged changes, it only updates the working copy.
+> You can archive the same with the `git restore` command.
+> ```bash
+> git restore <file>
+> ```
+> This command will discard all the local changes and revert the file to its last commited state.

 ## Undoing changes made by a specific commit
 In this tutorial we have looked at how to go back to a *previous verion of a file* .
 You can also perform similar operations to undo all the changes done by a specific commit using `git revert <commit ID>`.
 This command is a safe and history-preserving way to undo a specific commit: it creates a new commit that undoes the changes made by the specified commit.